PsCustomObject/PsCustomObject.github.io/_posts/2020-08-05-Active-Directory-Get-Report-Chain.md

 CN=Test\, User03,OU=Admin,OU=Users,OU=Admin,DC=automatuon,DC=lab
 ```

 But this only solves half of the problem as if any of the above users has direct reports it will not be shown in the output.
-Once solution would be to get all direct reports, cycle through them and recursevely get direct reports.
+Once solution would be to get all direct reports, cycle through them and recursively get direct reports.

 While a valid approach it is inefficient and not so elegant at least for my personal taste.

-## Get management report chain - Appraoch 1
+## Get management report chain - Approach 1

 If like me you are lucky enough to have access to *OneIdentity ActiveRoles* (once *Quest*) cmdlets the *Get-QADUser* has a *-Manager* parameter that effectively works like the above example.